 How to write a loan agreement?

 Make sure you read until the end, as we will be providing free template loan agreements for you to navigate your business and personal life with ease and confidence.

 A loan agreement is a contract between a borrower and a lender.

 Loan agreements serve as a written repository of the terms and conditions of which the lender has agreed to lend money to a borrower.
-Loan agreements specify, amongst other things, the term of the loan, the repayment procedures, details on interest payments payable by the borrower on loan.
+Loan agreements specify, amongst other things, the term of the loan, the repayment procedures, and details on interest payments payable by the borrower on the loan.